Appearance Calendar & Lecture Programs

 View/Print Lectures List ( PDF file )

-- Unless otherwise noted, these lectures are designed to run approximately 40 minutes in length plus time for a question-and-answer period.
+- Unless otherwise noted, these lectures are designed to run about 1 hour (approximately 40-50 minutes of lecture time and a 10-20 minute question and-answer period).

 - Requests for customized topics will be considered.

 - Honorarium and travel expenses per lecture are negotiable.
-Please include your normal policies for speaker compensation.
+Please see guidelines at end and include your normal policies for speaker compensation.

 - Many of these lectures can be converted into